 Whether you’re 80 or 8 years old, music is a universal language that people of any age can relate to and enjoy.

-Music is not only influential on many levels, but its value reaches far beyond simple listening.
-It’s a fact that music is something that most everyone enjoys, but can listen actually make the mind “move”?
-Absolutely, according to Kimmo Lehtonen, PhD and professor of education at the University of Turku (Finland) has been practicing clinical music therapy for more than 25 years.
-Believe it or not, therapists have been using the power of music in therapy to promote memory and encourage patients to feel a sense of self in the treatment of memory issues related to forms of dementia.
+Music is not only influential on many levels, but its value reaches far beyond mere listening, especially in those that suffer from memory impairment.
+Most everyone enjoys music, but does listening to music make the mind “move” and improve quality of life?
+According to Kimmo Lehtonen, a Ph.
+D. and professor of education at the University of Turku (Finland), who has been practicing clinical music therapy for more than 25 years.
+A music therapist will use the power of music in therapy to promote memory recovery and encourage patients to feel a sense of self in the treatment of memory issues related to forms of dementia or stages of memory loss and forgetfulness.

-In this article, we will cover the connection of music and memory, as well as the benefits of music therapy for dementia patients.
+This article will cover the connection between music and memory, as well as the benefits of music intervention therapy for patients with dementia and Alzheimer’s disease.

 Benefits of Music in Dementia Care

-Music has been used in the treatment of older adults with dementia for centuries now.
-However, it wasn’t until just recently that the study of the impact of music on dementia patients has been re-opened for extensive modern research.
+Music therapy sessions have been used to treat older adults with symptoms of dementia for centuries now.
+However, it wasn’t until just recently that the study of the impact of music on people with dementia or cognitive impairment has been re-opened for extensive modern research and clinical trials.

-In recent years, studies have shown scientific evidence of the effect music has on people with dementia, and the results are striking.
-Researchers are deeming music therapy to me just as impactful as medicine, both in patients receiving in-home care and those in long-term care facilities.
-In fact, one study’s findings were as follows: After 20 minutes of listening to music, patients with Alzheimer’s disease saw an immediate, measurable increase in happiness, eye contact, talkativeness and a decrease in fatigue.
+In recent years, studies have shown scientific evidence of the effect of listening to music has on people with signs and symptoms of a decline in cognitive function, and the results are striking.
+Researchers are deeming musical intervention to be just as impactful as medications or over the counter drugs, both in patients receiving in-home care and those in long-term care facilities.
+One study’s findings were as follows: After 20 minutes of listening to music, dementia and Alzheimer’s patients saw an immediate, measurable increase in symptoms of happiness and talkativeness.
+There also was an increase in eye contact and a decline in fatigue and stress.

-Neuroscientists are now describing the effect of music on patients with dementia as “lifting the haze”.
-There are immense benefits in regularly playing music for patients with Ahzheimer’s or dementia both in therapy and in regular activities that support stimulation.
-Known as “Music Therapy”, the study of music and its impact on memory can now be recorded in various ways, proving just how beneficial this approach is on one’s physical and emotional well-being.
+Neuroscientists are describing the effect of music on patients with dementia as “lifting the haze” and helping increase their alertness in the world around them.
+There are immense benefits in regularly playing music for patients with Alzheimer’s disease or dementia, both in therapy and in regular activities that support stimulation.
+Known as “Music Therapy,” the study of music and its impact on memory problems can now be recorded in various ways, proving just how beneficial this approach is on one’s physical and emotional health and well-being.

 Music Therapy Through Various Stages of Dementia